SCRN-VRC/3D-Face-Landmark-in-UnityCG-HLSL/README.md

 - SVD (singular value decomposition) not accurate, there isn't any SVD libraries written for HLSL.
 The only one I found was UnitySVDComputeShader and it only solves 3x3 matrices, meaning I can only use 3 points from Facemesh to solve the rotation.
 - Slow implementation, it's only fast cause it's made for mobile devices.
 - Iris tracking also requires the eyes to be in the very center.
 Without a good SVD method, it's harder to undo rotations and translations for the eyes accurately.

+## Setup

+1. Download the latest package in [Release](https://github.com/SCRN-VRC/3D-Face-Landmark-in-UnityCG-HLSL/releases)
+2. Import the .unitypackage into a Unity project.
+3. Open the prebuilt scene or drop in a prefab.
+4. Enter Playmode to run the network.

 ## Implementation Details